Skip to content

 • CDP — React internals via Chrome DevTools Protocol (component tree, store state, navigation, profiling, network)

-• Device — Native interaction (iOS: rn-fast-runner, Android: agent-device)
+• Device — Native interaction (iOS: rn-fast-runner, Android: rn-android-runner)

 • Actions — Record / replay / self-repair (cdp_run_action, cdp_repair_action, cdp_record_test_save_as_action, cdp_record_test_*)